Low Carb Primal Chili, otherwise known as…. Steve’s World Famous Chili!!!!

 This current version only measured out to 4.2 grams of carbs per cup, so you can enjoy a couple of cups with no worries.

-… I really love chili and some times… I will eat … 5-6 cups at dinner.
+… I really love chili and some times I will eat … 5-6 cups at dinner.
 That’s ALMOST my daily requirement of carbs in one meal.
-SO just be careful, just because it’s “low carb” does not mean it’s “EAT ALL YOU WANT”.
+SO be careful.
+Just because it’s “low carb” does not mean it’s “EAT ALL YOU WANT“.
 FYI – when I eat that many cups, yes my Blood Sugar is ALWAYS higher the next morning.

 1) IF any of these ingredients are new to you (and you are diabetic) I urge you to read 1 and 2 hours post meal, just to make sure a couple of cups of the chili is affecting your blood glucose as you expect.